apache/samza/docs/_powered-by/optimizely.md

    limitations under the License.
 -->

-At <a class="external-link" href="https://www.mobileaware.com/" rel="nofollow">MobileAware</a>, we use Samza to enrich events with more contextual data from various sources (CMDB, Change Management, Incident Management, Problem Management).
-This gives us more meaningful events that an operations centre person can act on.
+<a class="external-link" href="https://www.optimizely.com" rel="nofollow">Optimizely</a>, the world's leader in customer experience optimization uses Apache Samza to aggregate and enrich billions of events per day to power real-time analytics of Experiments and Personalization experiences.